FrontierMods/Core/README.md

 The mods are designed to be compatible with the latest stable release only.

 Current version supported: **0.H**.
+(Though 0.H hasn't yet been released, we treat it as though it's stable-enough to mod for.
+We do not anticipate large changes to the feature set of the base game after the full release of 0.H.)

 # Frontier Core

 **Frontier Core** is the base mod for the entirety of the Frontier Mods collection.
-It contains features, changes, and bugfixes used by most mods.
+It contains features, changes, and bug fixes used by most mods of the umbrella/brand.

 ## Auditing

-**Core** contains a number of audits for the base game's items.
-Most concern physical dimensions and adding appropriate flags for use with Frontier Mods' other equipment.
+**Core**'s **Audit** submod contains a number of audits for the base game's items.
+Most of these audits concern physical dimensions and adding appropriate flags for use with Frontier Mods' other equipment.

 Audits are included as necessary.
-They are not designed to include all mischaracterized items from the base game, since not all items need to be changed.
+They are not designed to include all mischaracterized items from the base game, since not all items need to be changed for any of the Frontier mods to work.

+Some mods feature independent audits of items, each mod featuring audits within its own domain.
+This is done in order to enable playing any of the Frontier mods without encountering errors for audits that other mods necessitate.

+## Materials

+**Core**'s **Materials** submod serves as a library of materials that any mod, not just Frontier Mods, can use.
+It features several common and specific-use materials.
+Though supplied with **Core**, **Materials** doesn't require it to be active.

 # Frontier Mods Extra

 [Frontier Mods Extra](https://github.com/FrontierModsExtra) are mods that don't fit into the Frontier ecosystem.
 Extra mods are developed by the same author.

 These are usually smaller mods, often experimental in nature.
-Their goal is to speculate and explore.
+Their goal is to speculate and explore, without affecting larger, more-cohesive mods.

 Extra mods may be absorbed into main Frontier mods later.

 # List of Mods

-_crossed-out lines indicate features that are currently unavaiable_
+_crossed-out features are currently unavailable but are planned / intended_

 ## Current